We follow the guidelines set out in the National Curriculum Framework which focuses on: Reading, Writing, Grammar, Spoken language and Composition.

 Children select their own reading books from a variety of reading schemes including Oxford reading tree, Ginn and Rigby star.
 We have a clear reading progression system that runs through the school and we regularly assess the pupil's progress against this in order to implement additional support and/or challenge.
 Teachers talk to the children regularly about their strengths and areas of development, and communicate with parents via children's reading records.

-We have high expectations for reading outside of school and celebrate success through our reading reward scheme.
+We have high expectations for reading outside of school and celebrate success through our reading reward scheme 'Have you read at home 3 times this week?'
 We encourage a love of reading by taking part in national and local reading celebrations e.g. World Book Day and the Library Service Summer Reading Challenge.

 Library skills are taught in all classes and the children are given opportunties to use our well stocked library in the foyer of the school.

 At St Leonard's English writing is fundamental to all learning across the school curriculum.
 We help children develop the skills and knowledge that will enable them to communicate effectively, accurately and creatively through written language and equip them with the skills to become lifelong learners.
-We deliver the National Curriculum through our Creative Curriculum supplemented by other appropriate resources such as Read Write Inc Spelling and Nelson Handwriting to achieve the standards of creativity, accuracy, fluency and resilience our children deserve to be successful learners in their follow on schools.
+We deliver the National Curriculum through our Curriculum supplemented by other appropriate resources such as Read Write Inc Spelling, Nelson Handwriting and Herts for Learning plans to achieve the standards of creativity, accuracy, fluency and resilience our children deserve to be successful learners in their follow on schools.

 Daily Phonics (EYFS and KS1) – Early reading and spelling is taught primarily through the Letters and Sounds synthetic phonics programme and also by regular reading with an adult to develop decoding and comprehension skills.
 Lessons teach phonetic spelling patterns in line with the national curriculum.
 Monitoring and Assessment for Learning strategies inform planned interventions and highlight any gaps in knowledge, ensuring that all children make progress